harvesthill/reddit-wiki-archive/steroids/thecycle/pct.md

 [Based on this 2014 paper by the American Society for Reproductive Medicine](https://www.ncbi.nlm.nih.gov/pubmed/24636400) this is what they recommend physicians prescribe for anabolic steroid–induced hypogonadism (ASIH):

 * **Before Starting:** Initial blood work will be taken and will include: hormonal panel (LH, FSH, E2, T, freeT, SHBG, and PRL), complete blood cell count, lipid profile, prostate-specific antigen, and a comprehensive metabolic profile.

 * **Week 1-4:** *For the severely symptomatic patients,* a 4-week tapered course of transdermal or injectable TRT *may* provide immediate symptom improvement (i.e. those that have been off for a while and have not recovered or are experiencing Low T symptoms).
 Simultaneous administration of a SERM (such as clomiphene citrate, 25 mg every other day) will interact at the hypothalamus causing stimulation of LH and ultimately increase intratesticular T. For patients with ASIH-induced gynecomastia, 10–20 mg tamoxifen daily will block the breast estrogen receptors and stimulate HPG axis recovery.

 * **Week 5-8:** After 4 weeks of treatment with TRT and/or a SERM, repeated hormone panels should be obtained.
 If the patient has had either a poor gonadotropin response or a poor T response, the authors commence a 4-week course of hCG (1,000–3,000 IU, 3 times per week) while continuing daily treatment with a SERM at the initial starting dose.
 If a patient develops gynecomastia while on hCG, Tamoxifen aka Nolvadex 10 mg b.i.d. (twice a day) or Anastrazole (Arimidex) may be commenced.
 * **After Week 8:** After 8 weeks of hCG and adjunctive treatment, you should get blood work again and hormone levels should once again be assessed.

 * **If the total serum T remains low and the patient continues to be symptomatic:** primary testicular failure is likely.
 These patients will require a longer duration of TRT to avoid permanent ASIH.

 * **If appropriately increased serum T and gonadotropin levels are observed:** the SERM may be reduced to 50% of its starting dose at 10 weeks of treatment and continued through weeks 12–16 or until target serum T level is achieved.
 Recovery of hormonal function may be limited in men with testicular failure, and close monitoring is recommended.

 ## Original PoWeR PCT

 *by Michael Scally (former) M.D.*

-* HCG - 2500 IU EOD – first 16 days
+* hCG - 2500 IU EOD – first 16 days
 * Clomid - 100 mg ED - split the dose ½ in the AM, ½ in the PM for the first 30 days
 * Nolvadex - 10 mg ED – entire 45 days

-**NOTE:** Clomid and HCG dosing are extremely high, 50 mg clomid should be the upper limit as you should never need more.
-Blasting high doses of HCG could lead to desensitization of receptors.
+**NOTE:** Clomid and hCG dosing are extremely high, 50 mg Clomid should be the upper limit as you should never need more.
+Blasting high doses of hCG could lead to desensitization of receptors.

 The above is a documented and approved PCT plan by former Dr. Scally.
 This can be found in *Anabolics 10th Edition* by William Llewellyn.